loda-lang/loda-programs/programs/oeis/list3.md

 * [A314838](http://oeis.org/A314838) ([L20 program](A314838.asm)): Coordination sequence Gal.4.52.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314840](http://oeis.org/A314840) ([L16 program](A314840.asm)): Coordination sequence Gal.5.66.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315032](http://oeis.org/A315032) ([L14 program](A315032.asm)): Coordination sequence Gal.4.72.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315187](http://oeis.org/A315187) ([L15 program](A315187.asm)): Coordination sequence Gal.3.14.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315211](http://oeis.org/A315211) ([L18 program](A315211.asm)): Coordination sequence Gal.3.20.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315309](http://oeis.org/A315309) ([L15 program](A315309.asm)): Coordination sequence Gal.4.133.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315311](http://oeis.org/A315311) ([L13 program](A315311.asm)): Coordination sequence Gal.3.51.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.